rivnlyn/rivnlyn/README.md

 🔐 About Me

-Aspiring bug bounty hunter and web app security researcher, building **ZERON** — a cybersecurity brand focused on ethical hacking and freelance pentesting services.
+Aspiring bug bounty hunter and web app security researcher, building **THINK PRODUCER** — a cybersecurity brand focused on ethical hacking and freelance pentesting services.
 Currently sharpening skills on real-world vulnerabilities (XSS, SQLi, Broken Access Control) and building a recon-to-report workflow using Burp Suite, Kali Linux & WSL.

 Like water, I find every crack — then help seal it.